Altiscale/transfer-accelerator/README.md

 After starting TransferAccelerator, you can use localhost:14000 as your httpfs-server.

-Here's an example if you don't have the Hadoop RPMs installed locally:
+Here's an example if you don't have the Hadoop RPMs installed locally and the local user has an account on the cluster:
 ```
-curl 'localhost:14000/webhdfs/v1/user?user.name=hdfs&op=LISTSTATUS'
+curl "localhost:14000/webhdfs/v1/user?user.name=$USER&op=LISTSTATUS"
 ```

 And one example with local access to Hadoop: